|

 The Children (Scotland) Act 1995 s29 and the Regulation

-Asylum and Immigration (Treatment of Claimants, etc.) Act
+the Asylum and Immigration (Treatment of Claimants, etc.)

 It should be noted that the British Government has placed

-in relation to asylum and immigration matters.
-This does not
+Child in relation to asylum and immigration matters.
+This

-affect the rights of asylum seeker children where these are
+does not affect the rights of asylum seeker children where

-enshrined in Scottish legislation except where these are deemed
+these are enshrined in Scottish legislation except where

-status.
-Therefore where there are concerns about the rights
+of their immigration status.
+Therefore where there are concerns

-of the children of asylum seekers or unaccompanied asylum
+about the rights of the children of asylum seekers or unaccompanied

-seeker children, these can be referred to the Scottish Commissioner
+asylum seeker children, these can be referred to the Scottish

 index